imunozn/Udacity_project_IV/README.md

 Udacity projects, for Data Analysis Fundamentals

 # Hi!
-# As I said in the description, this files were my project for WerateDogs, a Wrangling Data job.
+# This files were my project for WeRateDogs Wrangling Data project